 Dropsy is a common disease that affects saltwater fish.
 It’s caused by a bacterial infection that leads to fluid accumulation in their body, resulting in swelling and bloating.
 This disease can be fatal if left untreated.

 Symptoms of Dropsy include:

 The fish can also have protruding scales that look like a pinecone.

 To diagnose Dropsy, a veterinarian or experienced fish keeper will examine them for symptoms and take a sample of mucus or tissue for testing.
 The sample can help determine the severity of their infection and what type of bacteria that could be causing it.

 Stages of Marine Dropsy

 Dropsy in saltwater fish typically progresses through three stages, each with its own set of symptoms and treatment options.

-In the initial stage, the fish may show subtle signs of illness such as an appetite loss, lethargy, and slight swelling.
+In the initial stage, the fish might only have subtle signs of illness such as an appetite loss, lethargy, and slight swelling.
 Their scales can appear slightly raised but not protruding like in later stages.
-Treatment at this stage can involve isolating the fish and providing supportive care like regular water changes and a nutrient-rich diet.
+Treatment at this stage can involve isolating the fish and providing supportive care like regular water changes and feeding them a nutrient-rich diet.

 In the second stage, the fish will begin to have more noticeable signs of Dropsy.
 Their scales will become more raised and protruding, and they can have difficulty swimming due to their swollen body.
 At this stage, treatment will usually involve antibiotics and/or medicated food to help fight their bacterial infection.